nebuly-ai/nos/README.md

 ## Get started

 `nebulgym` accelerates training by means of class decorators.
-Class decorators are a very elegant and non-intrusive method that allows nebulgym to tag your model (`@nebulgym_model`) and your dataset (`@nebulgym_dataset`) and add functionalities to their classes.
+A class decorator is a very elegant and non-intrusive method that allows nebulgym to tag your model (`@nebulgym_model`) and your dataset (`@nebulgym_dataset`) and add functionalities to their classes.
 When you run a training session, `nebulgym` will greatly reduce the training time of your decorated model.
 As simple as that!

 You can find more information about `nebulgym` class decorators, the parameters they can take as input, and other `nebulgym` classes that can be used as an alternative to decorators in the [documentation](https://nebuly.gitbook.io/nebuly/nebulgym/get-started/advanced-options).